 An Overview of Viread (Tenofovir)

 Tenofovir disoproxil fumarate (tenofovir DF) can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in your blood) and severe liver problems.
+These include a buildup of lactic acid in the blood (lactic acidosis) and severe liver problems.

 While taking tenofovir DF, it is important to keep all of your appointments with your health care provider.

 Tenofovir DF is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 2 years of age and older.
 Tenofovir DF is always used in combination with other HIV medicines.